Mario-Lupo-Ciaponi/Tkinter-Projects/README.md

 It also has the option to clear the result.

 ### Percent calculator:
-An app that calculates the percent of the given amount(E.g. 10% of 100 = 10).
-Still in progress.
+An app that calculates the amount of the given percent(E.g. 10% of 100 = 10) and can also calculate the percent of the given amount(E.g. 50 of 100 = 50%).